parakeet-nest/parakeet/examples/40-rag-with-elastic-markdown/README.md

 ```

 Wait for some seconds until the services are up and running.
-Then, a `certs` directory will be created with the certificates needed to connect to Elasticsearch.

 > To stop the Docker Compose stack, run: `docker compose down`